FOREX-Dollar loses ground after U.S. inflation data

 By Sinéad Carew

-Dec 10 (Reuters) - The dollar lost some ground on Friday after U.S. consumer prices increased roughly in line with expectations in November as investors, who had been bracing for much higher inflation, bet that the actual number would not change the pace of interest rate hikes.
+Dec 10 (Reuters) - The dollar index lost some ground on Friday after U.S. consumer prices increased roughly in line with expectations in November as investors, who had feared a much higher inflation reading, bet that the actual number would not change the pace of interest rate hikes.

 Elsewhere, China's yuan fell in onshore CNY=CFXS and offshore markets CNH=EBS after the People's Bank of China (PBOC) raised FX reserve requirements for the second time since June, and was further pressured when the central bank set its trading band midpoint weaker than expected.